From Ballotpedia - Reading time: 12 min

 Although there are hundreds of political parties in the United States, only certain parties qualify to have the names of their candidates for office printed on election ballots.
 In order to qualify for ballot placement, a party must meet certain requirements that vary from state to state.
 For example, in some states, a party may have to file a petition in order to qualify for ballot placement.
 In other states, a party must organize around a candidate for a specific office; that candidate must, in turn, win a percentage of the vote in order for the party to be granted ballot status.
 In still other states, an aspiring political party must register a certain number of voters.

-To learn more about ballot access requirements for political candidates in Georgia, see this article.
+To learn more about ballot access requirements for political candidates in Georgia, click here.

 See statutes: Title 21, Chapter 2 of the Georgia Code

-Official political party status in Georgia is determined by the number of votes a candidate receives at a presidential or gubernatorial election.
-To be recognized as a party by the state, a party's candidate for governor or president must have received 20 percent of the vote cast for those offices at the last general election.
+Official political party status in Georgia is determined by the number of votes a candidate receives at a gubernatorial or presidential election.
+To be recognized as a political party by the state, a party's candidate for governor must have received at least 20% of the vote cast in the preceding gubernatorial election in the state, or a party's candidate for president must have received 20% of the national vote in the preceding presidential election.
 If a group's candidate does not receive enough votes, the group is considered a political organization.[1]
+The law defines a political organization as "an affiliation of electors organized for the purpose of influencing or controlling the policies and conduct of government through the nomination of candidates for public office and, if possible, the election of its candidates to public office[.]"[1]

 A new political organization must file a registration statement with the Georgia Secretary of State, along with a $10 filing fee, within 60 days of its organization.
 The registration statement must contain the following information:[2]